xixilele1990/swap-meet/README.md

 To complete this project, use the above workflow and follow these steps:

-1. Start with making the tests in `test_wave_one.py` pass.
+1. Start with making the tests in `test_wave_01.py` pass.
 1. Review your code in `main.py` and see if there are ways you can make the code more readable.
-1. Then, work on making the tests in `test_wave_two.py` pass.
+1. Then, work on making the tests in `test_wave_02.py` pass.
 1. Review your code in `main.py`
-1. Then, work on making the tests in `test_wave_three.py` pass.
-1. Review your code in `main.py`
+1. Repeat on all test files until submission time.

 At submission time, no matter where you are, submit the project via ...

 ## Project Directions

-This project is designed such that one could puzzle together how to implement this project without many directions.

-Being able to use tests to drive project completion is a skill that needs to be developed; programmers often take years to develop this skill competently.
+This project is designed such that one could puzzle together how to implement this project without many directions.Being able to use tests to drive project completion is a skill that needs to be developed; programmers often take years to develop this skill competently.

 When our test failures leave us confused and stuck, let's use the detailed project requirements below.